-Mode of survey computer-based test (CBT/tablet) of competence measures (reading speed, early reading competence, mathematical competence)
+Modus Computer-based testing (CBT/tablet) of competence measures (reading speed, early reading competence, mathematical competence)

 Mode change during fieldwork Due to the Corona pandemic, the CAPI field had to be stopped after three weeks; the survey was restarted in June as CAPI-by-Phone.
-In this mode, the TBT test modules were converted into an online format in which the target child completed the tasks on a home tablet or computer and the interviewer actively accompanied the testing on the phone.
+In this mode, the TBT testing modules were converted into an online format in which the target child completed the tasks at home on a tablet or computer and the interviewer actively accompanied the testing on the phone.

-Mode of survey computer-assisted personal interviews (CAPI) plus written questionnaires (PAPI) during competence testing of the target children
+Modus Computer-assisted personal interviews (CAPI); Written questionnaires (PAPI) during competence testing of the target children

 Mode change during fieldwork Due to the Corona pandemic, the CAPI field had to be stopped after three weeks; the survey was restarted in June as CAPI-by-Phone.
-In this mode, the CAPI interviewers conducted the parents interviews by telephone from home.
+In this mode, the CAPI interviewers conducted the parent interviews by telephone from home.
 The originally planned CATI converting field was dropped.